nicoeinsidler/pigor2/docs/data-structure-config.rst

 Data Structure Config File
 ==========================

 The data structure config file (``structure.json``) defines which axes are used as an x- and y-axis.
-Each plot can have one x-axis, but many y-axis.
+Each plot can have one x-axis, but many y-axes.
 In each y-axis further configuration used by the fitting and plotting routines may be defined.

 Example: